Skip to main content

 command: 'vite build'

-The command field is the command line to run for the task, including the command name (must be first) and any optional arguments.
-This field is required when not inheriting a global task of the same name.
+The command field is a single command to execute for the task, including the command binary/name (must be first) and any optional arguments.
+This field supports task inheritance and merging of arguments.

 moon.yml